-The 2003 North Dakota Legislature passed Senate Bill 2022, which included the statewide water development goals.
-In connection with these goals, the bill provides that a line of credit-contingent appropriation be made.
-If determined necessary by the State Water Commission, the Bank of North Dakota shall extend a line of credit, not to exceed \$25,000,000 or so much of the sum as may be necessary, to the State Water Commission for the purpose of interim financing until bonds are issued under NDCC chapters 61-02 and 61-02.1 for the biennium beginning July 1, 2003, and ending June 30, 2005.
-As of December 31, 2004, Bank of North Dakota has funded \$11,000,00 under the line of credit.
+House Bill No. 1021 provides the State Water Commission a line of credit-contingent appropriation, that states, if determined necessary by the State Water Commission, Bank of North Dakota shall extend a line of credit, not to exceed \$25,000,000, for the biennium beginning July 1, 2005, and ending June 30, 2007.
+Bank of North Dakota has not funded and has not committed to fund any amount under the line of credit.

-Under chapters 61-02 and 62-02.1 of the North Dakota Century Code, principal and interest on bonds issued are payable from transfers to be made and appropriated by the legislative assembly from the water development trust fund as provided in section 61-02.1-05, then from transfers to be made and appropriated by the legislative assembly from revenues in the resources trust fund other than revenues from state taxes, then from appropriations of other available revenue in the then current biennium or from payment from the Perkins county rural water system, and then from any other revenues the State Water Commission makes available during the then current biennium for that purpose, including any federal moneys received by the State to pay bonds issued for a specific project.
+Under chapter 62-02.1-04 of the North Dakota Century Code, principal and interest on bonds issued are payable from transfers to be made and appropriated by the legislative assembly from the water development trust fund as provided in section 61-02.1-05, then from transfers to be made and appropriated by the legislative assembly from revenues in the resources trust fund other than revenues from state taxes, then from appropriations of other available revenue in the then current biennium, and then from any other revenues the State Water Commission makes available during the then current biennium for that purpose, including any federal moneys received by the State for the construction of flood control or reduction projects to pay bonds issued for that project.
 If sufficient funds from these sources are not available, then from transfers to be made and appropriated by the legislative assembly from the first available current biennial earnings of the Bank of North Dakota, not to exceed \$6,500,000 per biennium prorated with any other bonds payable from transfers to be made and appropriated by the legislative assembly from the available current biennial earnings of the Bank of North Dakota, to be credited by the trustee to the fund established for paying principal and interest on the bonds under a trust indenture.
-No transfer was made from the Bank of North Dakota for statewide water development projects for the 2003-2005 biennium of the legislature.
+No appropriations were made by the legislature for transfers from the Bank of North Dakota during the 2005-2007 biennium.